 There are plenty of job options with decent salaries, which means Quebec often draws in people who want to live the good life on a reasonable budget.

 4. Alberta – for slower and less expensive living

-In the centre of Canada, you’ll find three huge, flat provinces called the Prairie provinces.
+In the center of Canada, you’ll find three huge, flat provinces called the Prairie Provinces.
 Of these, Alberta is generally considered the better place to live.